letsencrypt/website/content/en/law-enforcement.md

 Mainly we can provide:

 * Account registration date and time used to create an account.
-* An optionally provided contact email address associated with accounts.
 * API transaction logs with domain names, IP addresses, and timestamps.
 * Lists of SSL/TLS certificates issued.